-Written by Esraa, staff member, Keshen Goodman Public Library, opens a new window
+Originally published on June 21, 2021.
+Written by Esraa, a former staff member at Keshen Goodman Public Library, opens a new window

 Are you looking to make a career change?
 Getting back into the workforce?
 Entering the Canadian job market for the first time?
 Whatever your goals are, the Library is here to help.

 Nova Scotia’s economy is growing, and the job market is competitive.
 It's important to understand how to search for jobs, make your resume stand out, and prepare yourself for an interview.